crmathieu/planet/README.md

   ["userid1","userid2"]
 ```

-Returns a 404 if the group does not exist
+Returns a 404 if the group does not exist.

 - **DELETE /groups/{groupname}**